-For large sample sizes, one expects that the predictor correctly estimates the conditional distribution and that the excess of risk tends to zero.
-A genuine question is to investigate the rate of convergence of the excess of risk to zero as the sample size $n\to\infty$.
+For large sample sizes, one expects that the predictor correctly estimates the conditional distribution and that the excess risk \eqref{eq:excess_risk} tends to zero.
+A genuine question is to investigate the rate of convergence of the excess risk to zero as the sample size $n\to\infty$.
 The risk depends on the distribution of observations and we want the model to perform well on large classes of distributions.
-Hence, we consider the standard minimax approach, see for instance \cite{gyorfi} for the standard cases of regression and classification.\\
+Hence, we consider the standard minimax approach, as described in the next section.